boddenberg-it/croni/README.md

 ## How to maintain croni?

 Croni automatically updates the jobs repository as long as croni_run is "true".
-Note: any local changes will be stashed in order to fulfill the update - nothing is lost!
+> Any local changes will be stashed in order to fulfill the update - nothing is lost!

 Furthermore, you can use following commands to maintain croni:
 ```
 # deploys local $base/jobs directory
 ./croni.sh deploy